dstilesr/data-eng-udacity/pipelines-project/README.md

 This should start the webserver on port 8080 as well as the scheduler.
 Note that you will be prompted for a password for the airflow user!
-Then you must configure a connection to your redshift cluster (you can set this up with the script from `dwh-project`), which you must call `redshift` via the airflow webUI. *Remember to create the tables in the redshift database using the `airflow/create_tables.sql` script before running the DAG!*
+Then you must configure a connection to your redshift cluster (you can set this up with the script from `dwh-project`), which you must call `redshift` via the airflow webUI, as well as an AWS connection with S3 read access which you must call `aws-conn`. *Remember to create the tables in the redshift database using the `airflow/create_tables.sql` script before running the DAG!*

 To stop the scheduler and webserver, run